MicrosoftDocs/fabric-docs/docs/data-science/time-series-forecasting.md

 # Train and evaluate a time series forecasting model in Microsoft Fabric

 In this tutorial, you build a program to forecast time series data that has seasonal cycles.
-You use the [NYC property sales dataset](https://www1.nyc.gov/site/finance/about/open-portal.page) with dates ranging from 2003 through 2015 published by the New York City Department of Finance on the [NYC Open Data portal](https://opendata.cityofnewyork.us/).
+You use the [NYC property sales dataset](https://www1.nyc.gov/site/finance/about/open-portal.page) with dates that range from 2003 through 2015.
+This dataset is published by the New York City Department of Finance on the [NYC Open Data portal](https://opendata.cityofnewyork.us/).

 The main steps in this tutorial are: